dunglas/frankenphp/testdata/performance/performance-testing.md

 # Running Load tests

-To run load tests with k6 you need to have docker and bash installed.
+To run load tests with k6 you need to have Docker and Bash installed.
 Go the root of this repository and run:

 ```sh